K-Wu/HET/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/9c41863c914e4153883f24eeff256280)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=K-Wu/hetero_edgesoftmax&amp;utm_campaign=Badge_Grade)

+## Warning on Infidel Sort by Src Out Degree and by Etype
+This repo contains data sorted in infidel manner (in [[hetero_edgesoftmax/data]]) with ".infidel_sorted" mark and utility to do such sort (in [[hetero_edgesoftmax/python/utils/coo_sorters.py]]).
+This is a sort mechanism solely for load balance in RGCN and is not a general purpose sort.
+The sorted elements, i.e., source node index or etype, are reindexed while other elements, i.e., one of source node index or etype, and eids and destination node index, are not.
+Also "transposed.<dataset_name>.coo.infidel_sorted.by_srcs_outgoing_freq.<element_name>.npy" are sorted after transposed so using the same eid should refer to the same edge in the original data.

 ## CMake Commands
 We need to set BUILD_TEST and BUILD_BENCHMARK as they will be passed on to sub-repo sputnik and build necessary components.
 ```